 MSNE 501 "Graduate Student Seminar": PhD students must attend at least 9 of the 13 graduate student seminars per semester for the duration of their study.
-Students are required to earn an S (satisfactory) grade in MSNE 501 for every semester.
-There will be a sign-in sheet available at seminars and students will need to sign in to prove attendance.
+Students must earn an S (satisfactory) grade in MSNE 501 for every semester.
+There will be a sign-in sheet available at seminars, and students will need to sign in to prove that they are attending.
 If students receive a U (unsatisfactory), the grade will not count towards the degree total credit requirements for MSNE graduate degrees.

-Students who receives two consecutive U grades in S/U courses (MSNE 500, 501 and 589) will be put on academic probation.
+Students who receive two consecutive U grades in S/U courses (MSNE 500, 501, and 589 or UNIV 594) will be put on academic probation.
 A third U will result in suspension from the program.

 MSNE 589 "Ethics & Safety for Materials Engineers" or UNIV 594: PhD students must register for one semester for the duration of their study.
 If students receive a U (unsatisfactory), the grade will not count towards the degree total credit requirements for MSNE graduate degrees, but the students need to retake MSNE 589 or UNIV 594.
-Students who receives two consecutive U grades in S/U courses (MSNE 500, 501 and 589 or UNIV 594) will be put on academic probation.
+Students who receive two consecutive U grades in S/U courses (MSNE 500, 501, and 589 or UNIV 594) will be put on academic probation.
 A third U will result in suspension from the program.